The minerals industry is one of Britain’s largest manufacturing sectors with a turnover of £22 billion.

-The industry’s contribution to the economy is estimated to be approaching £6 billion in GVA (gross value added, the measure of the value of goods and services produced).
-This places mineral products well within the top 10 UK manufacturing sectors.
+The industry’s contribution to the economy is estimated to be approaching £8 billion in GVA (gross value added, the measure of the value of goods and services produced).

-Besides being an essential, indigenous and primary producer in its own right, the mineral products industry is also a direct and crucial part of the supply chain for a whole host of other important industries which between them turn over £597 billion.
+Besides being an essential, indigenous and primary producer in its own right, the mineral products industry is also a direct and crucial part of the supply chain for a whole host of other important industries, generating together a total of 231 billion in GVA, equivalent to 11% of the UK economy.

 In short, nothing would get built – and no other sector in the economy could function, without mineral products.